IanMadd/academic/content/portfolio/Data_Tables.md

 ```
 <br>

-## fread {#fread}

 # Listing Data Tables {#list_data_tables}

-The data.table package has a nice function that will list all tables in the global environment as well as their columns, and some extra information.
+The `tables` function will list all tables in the global environment as well as their columns, and some extra summary information.

 ```
 > tables()